Must You Pay Liquidated Damages to Terminate Your Contract?

 If you then fail to show up for work on that start date, or choose to terminate your contract before your bond period is over, you will be in breach of contract.
 This entitles your employer to damages that compensate them for the loss suffered by your early termination.

 LDCs may require the payment of a:

-In the context of early termination, an LDC could require you to pay a:
+In the context of early termination, a liquidated damages clause could require you to pay a: